petermking18/enpm818n-midterm/README.md

 # ENPM 818N Midterm

+### note pls use final.yaml for base setup from now onwards same.
+First deploy final.yaml.
+Afer it is deployed you can deploy waf.yaml.

 ### Prerequisites
 1. Make sure you have a keypair on your AWS account, for if you need to ssh into any of the servers.